Teamslackpull/SoloProject-Restaurant-Ordering-app-/README.md

 Additionally, I successfully implemented stretch goals, such as incorporating discounts into the app.

 Acknowledgements
 I would like to express my gratitude to Scrimba for providing a platform for learning and development.
-I am thankful for the support and guidance of my friend, [Wolf], whose expertise helped me navigate the final hurdles in completing this project.
+I am thankful for the support and guidance of my friend, @Jurkyy, whose expertise helped me navigate the final hurdles in completing this project.

 Conclusion
 In conclusion, I am thrilled with the outcome of this project.
 The restaurant ordering app is a testament to my dedication to learning and problem-solving skills.
 I look forward to applying these newfound skills to future projects and endeavors.